DeepSourceCorp/good-first-issue/README.md

 Open-source maintainers are always looking to get more people involved, but new developers generally think it's challenging to become a contributor.
 We believe getting developers to fix super-easy issues removes the barrier for future contributions.
 This is why Good First Issue exists.

+## Contributing

+We welcome contributions from developers of all experience levels.
+You can help by improving documentation, fixing bugs, or enhancing features.

+To get started with local development and setup instructions, please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Adding a new project

 You're welcome to add a new project to Good First Issue, and we encourage all projects &mdash; old and new, big and small.